 It is the main and largest of the islands in the Marajó Archipelago.
 The island is bordered by the mouth of the Amazon River to the west and northwest, the Atlantic Ocean to the northeast and the Pará River, a distributary of the Amazon River to the east.

 Located in eastern Pará state, Brazil, the island is 295 km (183 mi) long and 200 km (124 mi) wide, with an area of approximately 40,000 sq km (15,500 sq mi).

 Geographically, Marajó Island is naturally divided into two halves: its eastern half with relatively extensive savannas and its western half with sweeping forest.
 As a result, most of the giant island is subject to seasonal or tidal flooding.

 Numerous tidal rivers less than 100 km long slice through the western, forested region.
 The eastern interior of Marajó forms an enormous inland basin that collects rainwater, which inundates the area for about six to eight months annually.

-The climate of the island is tropical savanna and rain falls seasonally from January to July.
+The island's climate is tropical savanna, and rain falls seasonally from January to July.
 Annual rainfall ranges between 2,000-2,500 mm (80-100 in).
 During the rainy season, approximately 70% of the island floods.

 These huge flooded forests are related floristically to the Amazon River floodplain forest.
-Mangroves, which probably account for less than 10 percent of all floodable forests on the island, are found mostly along the northern coast as well as inland along Marajó Bay.
+Mangroves, which probably account for less than 10 percent of all floodable forests on the island, are found mainly along the northern coast and inland along Marajó Bay.